losewinluzhou/nmixx-suika-game/README.md

 ---

-# NMIXX 'SPINNIN' ON IT' - Suika Game Recreation
+# NMIXX 'SPINNIN' ON IT' - Suika Game
   https://nmixx-suika-game.pages.dev/

 ## Inspiration

 This project's inspiration comes from the music video for the K-pop girl group NMIXX's latest pre-release single, **'SPINNIN' ON IT'**.
 A brief yet striking "Suika Game" (Watermelon Game) segment appeared in the MV, and its visual style and playful nature immediately captivated me.

+---

+**Copyright Notice**

+All NMIXX-related visual, musical assets, and concepts used in this project, including but not limited to the song and artist imagery, are the exclusive copyrighted property of **JYP Entertainment** and **NMIXX**.
+This work is a non-commercial fan creation, developed purely as a tribute and coding exercise out of admiration for NMIXX and their music.

+---

 ## Motivation